 When a woman comes forward tells the truth she is not only applauded but raised to a god-like status for no reason.
 It is as if for showing correct human values she is being raised to an elevated status by the society.

-Let’s consider another similar case that happened on August 23, 2015 in Delhi.
-Jasleen Kaur an AAP activist sought to instant fame by accusing Saravjith Singh Bedi of misbehavior while an eyewitness Mr. Biswajeet came forward with the truth and went to all media with truth.
-No one, absolutely no one noted the noble deed of Mr Biswajit and Indiatimes did not write any article on him at that time.
+Let’s consider another similar case that happened on August 23, 2015, in Delhi.
+Jasleen Kaur an AAP activist sought to instant fame by accusing Saravjith Singh Bedi of misbehavior while an eyewitness Mr. Biswajeet came forward with the truth and went to all media with the truth.
+No one, absolutely no one noted the noble deed of Mr. Biswajit and Indiatimes did not write any article on him at that time.

 So why is Himani exposing Gayatri should be special in any manner?
 Some people may say that being a girl it was a brave act but I don’t consider this as any great act and consider this only humane act and nothing else.
 She should have done this without fail for her own sake and here is why she should not be lauded for this –

 - If Himani chose to keep mum on this matter, (which she could hardly do with progressing police investigation as police would have traced her even without her giving her number voluntarily) she would have taken men one step closer to hating women.
 That act of hers would have ensured more men and cab drivers raising their voice.

 - Himani needed to come forward voluntarily as without that act women like hers would have been considered same as those like Gayatri and for keeping them separate from those criminals, women like Himani need to come forward.
 They don’t have a choice and certainly, there is no greatness in that.

 In fact, I feel she didn’t do enough in this case for following reasons –